SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 ```

 And...
 Awesome!
 We've just added an assertion to our mock client that requires the
-`request` method is called *exactly* one time.
+`request` method to be called *exactly* one time.
 Let's take it a step further and
 add `->with()` to the `$mockHttpClient`.
 For the arguments, pass in `GET` and the
 URL for GitHub: `https://api.github.com/repos/SymfonyCasts/dino-park/`.